-Changesets Every point in the history of the code is referred to as a changeset.
+- Changesets Every point in the history of the code is referred to as a changeset.
 These are specific states of the code, which can be recovered at any time in any checkout of the repository.
-These are analogous to revisions in Subversion.

-Children If a changeset has changesets that were created from its state, those are called children.
-A changeset can have many children; this is how the graph of development branches.

-Heads Every changeset that has no children is called a head.

-Branches Every time the DAG branches, these are branches.
+These are analagous to revisions in Subversion. - Children If a changeset has changesets that were created from its state, those are called children.
+A changeset can have many children; this is how the graph of development branches. - Heads Every changeset that has no children is called a head. - Branches Every time the DAG branches, these are branches.
 Enzo also uses "named branches," where the branches have specific identifiers that refer to the feature under development or some other characteristic of a line of development.

-On the Google Code wiki there is a list of active branches.